Types of Sponsorship: How many are there?

 Main or title sponsors might have the most reach in terms of numbers, but maybe you want to target a specific or niche area.
 If that is the case – for example if you want to reach a community sports demographic, or fans of a local team – you don’t need this far-reaching audience.
 Your audience might need to be smaller, more specific, and more likely to buy into your brand as it plays directly into their interests or life.
-Official or technical partnerships can give you this.
+Again Official or technical partnerships can give you this.

 What are the advantages of sponsorship?

 What are the benefits of this kind of sports sponsorship?
-First of all you get the marketing rights of teh sport property (eg team, organization, Testimonial) and as mentioned earlier you may be able to use your partner’s name, imagery etc on your communications.
+First of all you get the marketing rights of teh sport property (eg team, organization, Testimonial) and as mentioned earlier you will be able to use your partner’s name, imagery and fame on your communications.
 You could utilise this digitally, for example through social media, websites or email, or through merchandise.
 On top of that you could get other benefits, such as corporate hospitality opportunities at the events, that your your existing or potential customers might be interested in and we did not even mention brand visibility.

 I’ve picked which types of sponsorship are best – what’s next?